HAC News

 HAS YOUR INFORMATION CHANGED?
 If you have recently changed your address, or phone number or would like to change the email that the club uses to contact you, please let me know.

 Finally we urge all HAC members to sign up for HACLIST, our Yahoo e-group that we use for making announcements and scheduling events.
 Don't miss out on what is happening in your club.
-Send an email to [email protected] to sign up.
+Send an email to sign up.
 You can select to receive individual messages, daily digests, special notices, or even no email.

 Ted Forte